wenlng/gonacli/README.md

 <br/>

-## Quickly use Golang to develop an instance of NodeJS Addon
+## Use Golang to develop an demo of NodeJS Addon
 <p>Tip：Ensure that relevant commands can be used normally</p>

 ``` shell